 So if you get new ideas and you try to evaluate them in order to find out which of them to follow and which to scrap, check if they honor that emotional core of yours.
 If they do, you may try to incorporate them.
 If they don’t, put them aside, delete them, save them for later, put them into another story, whatever.
 But they don’t belong in THIS story right now.

 Once you know and realize what your emotional core is, it’s much simpler to weed out your ideas.
-You’ll be so much more creative, because it takes away a lot of guesswork and insecurity.
+You’ll be so much more inspired, because it takes away a lot of guesswork and insecurity.

 How to learn to connect with your emotional core?